Men’s Health Week, The Action Starts with You!

 Did you know that International Men’s Health Week always begins on the Monday before Father’s Day?

-This year, Men’s Health Week runs from Monday 13 June until Father’s Day on Sunday 19 June.
-The Money Advice and Budgeting Service (MABS) is supporting Men’s Health Week by promoting men’s health relating to financial wellbeing.
+This year, MHW runs from Monday, 12 June, until Father’s Day on Sunday, 18 June.
+The Money Advice and Budgeting Service (MABS) is supporting Men’s Health Week by promoting men’s health relating to financial well-being.

 What is the aim of Men’s Health Week?

-Men’s Health Week aims to increase the awareness of preventable health problems for men – no matter their age – and to encourage the early discovery and treatment of health difficulties.
+Men’s Health Week aims to increase the awareness of preventable health problems for men – no matter their age.
+To encourage the early discovery and treatment of health difficulties.

-Many of us have been affected in negative ways as a result of COVID 19.
-Some of us have lost our jobs or had our hours cut.
+With the increase in the cost of living, most of us feel pressure on our budget.
+It may even be that we cannot meet our bills and loan repayments, and the struggle to pay our mortgage or rent is causing tremendous stress.
 We may have had to borrow to make ends meet.
-Indeed, with the increase in the cost of living, most of us feel pressure on our budget.
-It may even be that we cannot meet our bills and loan repayments, and the struggle to pay our mortgage or rent is causing tremendous stress.

 The anxiety that these financial pressures cause can have a devastating toll on men’s lives.
 The good news, however, is that help is available.